 Yet, uncertain as most such data are, it is possible to make broad estimates of the long-term trends based on the patterns in year-to-year and quarter-to-quarter data.
-The trends since 2011 indicate that sanctions have had a serious effect on the Iranian economy.
+The bottom line has been that trends since 2011 indicate that sanctions have had a serious effect on the Iranian economy.